dpsmith/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 methods.

 To reduce the Trusted Computing Base (TCB) of the MLE [1]_, the build configuration should be pared down as narrowly as one's use case allows.
 The fewer drivers (less active hardware) and features reduces the attack surface.
-E.g. in the extreme, the MLE could only have local disk access and no other hardware support.
-Or only network access for remote attestation.
+As an example in the extreme, the MLE could only have local disk access with no other hardware supports, except optional network access for remote attestation.

-It is also desirable if possible to embed the initrd used with the MLE kernel image to reduce complexity.
+It is also desirable, if possible, to embed the initrd used with the MLE kernel image to reduce complexity.

 The following are a few important configuration necessities to always consider: